 Utilising resources such as Teacher in Control will add hours to your daily schedule.
 No more late evenings or wasted weekends eaten up by menial tasks that could have been streamlined.
 No more wasted hours after school tidying up and attempting to organise, only to repeat the same process the next day.
 Getting everything done at once, in one fell swoop, will be one of the best decisions you’ll ever make.

 So, don’t hesitate to read this classroom organisation guide and begin making positive changes that will improve your wellbeing in such a demanding profession.
 Your students will thank you for it- you will thank you for it!
 Seemingly small changes can make the hugest of differences.
 Never underestimate the power of organisation, especially as a teacher.

 The classroom must reflect how an educator intends to organise and teach students, while encouraging both independence and collaboration.

-How a classroom is organised, how it is managed, and how the students learn goes hand-in-hand.
+Classroom organisation, classroom management, and how the students learn goes hand-in-hand.
 Those bulging cupboards, piles of neglected books, or disorganised art supplies can dramatically impact student learning.

-Educators looking to change or enhance their mindset to create a product learning environment will find tools, tips, and real-world experiences in this helpful guide.
+Educators looking to change or enhance their mindset to create a productive learning environment will find tools, tips, and real-world experiences in this helpful guide.

-The link will take you to my Amazon account.
-It costs less than a dollar, and during this month’s promotion, 100% of the profit from the book directly helps teachers in need in the Solomon Islands.
+Purchase the book from my Amazon account.
+It costs less than a dollar, and a substantial part of the profit from the book directly helps teachers in need in the Solomon Islands.